parflow/parflow/docs/user_manual/keys.rst

 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 The solution is specified by using a predefined function (choices are described below).
-The choice {\bf GroundwaterFlow} turns on groundwater interactions with a deep aquifer as described in :cite:t:`Rahman2018`.
+The choice {\bf DeepAquifer} turns on groundwater interactions with a deep aquifer as described in :cite:t:`Rahman2018`.
 The aquifer is set with the Specific Yield and Thickness parameters, detailed below.
 NOTE: These last seven types of boundary condition input are for *Richards’ equation cases